Press "Enter" to skip to content

 Commenter Porkbelly found out that New World is actually an (unofficial) port of the 1976 SPI game Conquistador (later republished in 1982 by Avalon Hill), with fewer features but still very recognizable.
 Examination of the code shows that New World was originally coded on TRS-80 and then ported on Apple II, as it has “porting mistakes” on rounding calculations (“The TRS-80 code likely stored variables as whole numbers, where Applesoft BASIC holds fractions.
 There are some (rare) instances where you can end up with half a colonist, or half a native… probably not fatal but potentially things can go wonky.“)

-Porkbelly confirms that the French AI always colonize the territories in the same order, and cheats like crazy and checked how production of settlements was calculated :
+Porkbelly confirms that the French AI always colonize the territories in the same order (California in second!), and cheats like crazy.
+He also checked how production of settlements was calculated :

 This is the same calculation as in Conquistador.